replicatedhq/kots.io/content/kotsadm/installing/system-requirements.md

 | amazonaws.com        | Not Required                  | Required                      | tar.gz packages are downloaded from Amazon S3 during embedded cluster installations.
 The IP ranges to allowlist for accessing these can be scraped dynamically from the [AWS IP Address](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html#aws-ip-download) Ranges documentation.                                                           |

 No outbound internet access is required for airgapped installations.

+## Airgapped Installs

+When application airgap bundle is uploaded through the Admin Console's UI, application images will be extracted and pushed to the registry from inside the Admin Console's pod.
+This requires extra ephemeral storage available on the node.
+The recommended amount of storage should be no less than the total size of application's images.

 ## Existing Cluster Installation Requirements